 As your labor nurse, my hope for you is to research all the risks and benefits of labor induction before your admission to the hospital.
-If you prefer to help yourself go into labor naturally read this by Heather (Also a Labor RN).
+If you prefer to help yourself go into labor naturally read this article.

 Scheduling a labor induction: